Cost of Non-Conformance (CONC)

 Now, you might be asking if Epicor has a standard dashboard or a way of calculating these measures.
 That’s a logical question, but in our experience, every organization has nuances with how they make these calculations; so, Epicor provides all the raw data, and the sophisticated query tools and fields to build the calculations the way you want them.
 The data can then be reported in real-time dashboards with conditional alerts sent out automatically, such as when a cost of non-conformance is encountered or exceeds a certain threshold.

 So, as you can tell, Epicor is ideally suited for applying lean concepts, cost of non-conformance and tracking the seven Wastes.
-If you’d like further information on how this can be done for your organization, please feel free to contact us below.
+If you’d like further information on how this can be done for your organization, please feel free to contact us below, and our team of experts will reach out to you.